robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ???
 To understand concepts in the trustworthiness context, we will start with a simple intellectual exercise.

-Scenario: Our goal is to find a black cat in a dark room.
+Our goal in the next five minutes is to find a black cat...
 ---
 background-image: url(images/black.png)

 ???

-We also not sure if there is a cat there to begin with!
+in a dark room!

 ## Source:
 The cat example is adapted from the example provided in System Assurance: Beyond Detecting Vulnerabilities (The MK/OMG Press) 1st Edition, by Nikolai Mansourov  and Djenana Campara https://amzn.com/0123814146

 ---
 class:middle
 # Task at hand
 Find a **black cat** in a **dark room**

 --

 Also, we are not sure that the cat is really there!

+???
+So the task seems simple...
+...but you see we are not sure that the cat is really there!

 --